thegetty/bronze-guidelines/content/intro.md

 -   wholesale cleaning treatments (for instance to archaeological bronzes) and other traces of conservation/restoration (see more below).

-Traces of display and environment(s) that the object has been exposed to may include:
+Traces of display and environment(s) that the object has been designed for or exposed to may include:

 -   different types of mount/base (and later remounts) (see [GI§2.9](/intro/#S2.9) below);

--   varying degrees of finishing on different parts of the object that might suggest a particular architectural location;
+-   varying degrees of finishing on different parts of the object that might suggest creation for, or insertion in, a particular architectural location;

 -   alterations and accretions such as {% def "corrosion" %} particular to specific environments (soot; paint drips; burial accretions such as pseudomorphs, see [I.8§1.1.2](/vol-1/8/#S1.1.2)).